 Addressing the link between the optimal tax-mix and the degree of tax evasion calls upon two strands in the economic literature.
-The first literature strand refers to the formal links between seigniorage and the liquidity tax-rate.
+The first refers to the formal links between seigniorage and the liquidity tax-rate.
 The second strand refers to the evasion, or avoidance, of the fiscal tax and the existence of a hidden economy.
-This survey is therefore proceeds along two sub-sections.